backstage/backstage/GOVERNANCE.md

 ### Responsibilities

 - Review PRs towards their project area.
-Project area maintainers are expected to review at least 20 PRs per year, or the majority of all PRs towards the area
+Project area maintainers are expected to review at least 20 PRs per year, or the majority of all PRs towards the area, if it is less than 20
 - Follow the [reviewing guide](REVIEWING.md)
 - Triage and respond to issues related to their project area
 - Mentor new project area maintainers